 Disputes and solutions

 General and individual advice and support on applying for access arrangements is provided by the relevant Study Office, the Student Office or the Student Advisory Service.
-The Commissioner for Students with Disabilities and Chronic Illnesses helps students with the provision of access arrangements only in the event of a dispute.
+The Commissioner for Students with Disabilities and Chronic Illnesses helps students with the implementation of an inclusive study programme, especially in complex situations and in cases of conflict.

 Diverse and often invisible